 hydrochloric acid.
 We don’t usually access the drinking water part of your system,

-though please be aware of travel charges IF you are outside of the RG postcode.
-You
+be aware of travel charges IF you are outside of the RG postcode.
+You have to be

 Thermal store water heaters (like Gledhill products - see left) shouldn’t be confused